pingcap/tidb/docs/design/2022-09-29-reorganize-partition.md

 TiDB is currently lacking the support of changing the partitions of a partitioned table, it only supports adding and dropping LIST/RANGE partitions.
 Supporting REORGANIZE PARTITIONs will allow RANGE partitioned tables to have a MAXVALUE partition to catch all values and split it into new ranges.
 Similar with LIST partitions where one can split or merge different partitions.

-When this is implemented, it will also allow transforming a non-partitioned table into a partitioned table as well as remove partitioning and make a partitioned table a normal non-partitioned table, which is different ALTER statements but can use the same implementation as REORGANIZE PARTITION
+When this is implemented, it will also allow future PRs transforming a non-partitioned table into a partitioned table as well as remove partitioning and make a partitioned table a normal non-partitioned table, as well as COALESCE PARTITION and ADD PARTITION for HASH partitioned tables, which is different ALTER statements but can use the same implementation as REORGANIZE PARTITION

 The operation should be online, and must handle multiple partitions as well as large data sets.

 Possible usage scenarios:
 - Full table copy
   - merging all partitions to a single table (ALTER TABLE t REMOVE PARTITIONING)
-  - splitting data from many to many partitions, like change the number of hash partitions
+  - splitting data from many to many partitions, like change the number of HASH partitions
   - splitting a table to many partitions (ALTER TABLE t PARTITION BY ...)
 - Partial table copy (not full table/all partitions)
   - split one or more partitions